12. Rental Property Maintenance Code

 11-12-15: ENFORCEMENT: (3560) If, after notice and order to correct, an owner, fails to timely correct the violation and fails to timely appeal the notice and order, the City Manager or authorized representative may issue a complaint and summons for prosecution in Municipal Court or for abatement as a nuisance.

-(A) An owner may appeal a notice of non-compliance and order to correct to the Board of Building Code appeals.
+(A) An owner may appeal a notice of non-compliance and order to correct to the Building and Fire Code Appeals Committee.
 Any such appeal shall be filed in writing with the City Manager within thirty (30) days of the date of service of the notice of non-compliance.

-(B) The Board of Building Code Appeals shall hear the appeal within a reasonable time.
+(B) The Building and Fire Code Appeals Committee shall hear the appeal within a reasonable time.
 Procedure for the hearing shall be as established in Title II, Chapter 10, of Westminster Municipal Code.
 Compliance with a notice of non-compliance shall be stayed until the Board has met and issued its decision.

 (C) Any appeal of the decision of the Board shall be made to the District Court.